 Specifies how often you want saved searches to expire, and thus for the system to remove them from the system.
 You can specify a value between 1 and 365.
 Your System Admin might also specify a different range.
 To specify a value above 365, check with your System Admin.
-The expiration date resets whenever you access the search.
-Resetting the expiration date includes resuming or re-running the search, as well as saving the search and changing its settings.
+The expiration time resets when you access the search.
+Resetting the expiration time includes resuming or re-running the search, as well as saving the search and changing its settings.